greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/devops-tools_1_1.md

 ---

-title: "DevOps tools"
+title: DevOps tools
-description: "DevOps tools commonly found in a build-your-own DevOps tool chain.
-Many of these can be replaced by GitLab's single platform for the entire DevOps lifecycle."
+description: DevOps tools commonly found in a build-your-own DevOps tool chain.
+Many of these can be replaced by GitLab's single platform for the entire DevOps lifecycle.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/devops-tools_1_1/
+linkTitle: DevOps tools
+type: docs
 ---

 The DevOps tools below are commonly found in a build-your-own DevOps tool chain.
 Many of these can be replaced by GitLab's single platform for the entire DevOps lifecycle.